robot0321/visual_inertial_odometry_simualtion/README.md

 ## To Do List
 #### Common
-- [ ] Path Generation from waypoint or system dynamics
+- [ ] Trajectory Generation from waypoint or system dynamics
+- [x] Adding some trajectory examples
 #### SIM2
 - [x] Adding N-straking Tracks
-- [ ] Adding misTracking Ratio
+- [x] Adding misTracking Ratio
 - [ ] Adding noise transfer process
 - [ ] Amending the structure to the real situation. (as like just have camera images -> tracking)
 - [ ] Amending the notation of the Translation/Rotation/Transformation vectors/Matrixes in the variables.